SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The Software Heritage library is devided into collections.
 You can either choose to contribute to an exhisting collection (for now Pisa and Inria), or to create a new dedicated collection for your institution.

 ![View of the Pisa Software Stories collection](./media/SWstories_libraries.png){#fig:pisacollection}

-MF: do we want to give instructions for people wanting to set up their own instance?

 **Create a new collection**